Background Check Precautions for Pre-Employment Screening

 Employee Background Check Precautions

-Before you delve right into a thorough background check of your new recruit, consider the potential legal landmines that can impact your small business.
+Before you delve right into a thorough background check of your recruit, consider the potential legal landmines that can impact your small business.

 Investigating the background of a potential hire can help minimize the risk of negligent hiring lawsuits.
 You and your company can be held liable for the actions of a new employee especially if you did not perform a background check.
-Prior to beginning a background check, it's important your small business complies with the Fair Credit Reporting Act and the American With Disabilities Act.
+Before beginning a background check, it's important your small business complies with the Fair Credit Reporting Act and the American With Disabilities Act.

 The Fair Credit Reporting Act (FCRA)